Commercial transfer duty

-From 7 June 2017 - New Commercial Transfer duty rate for Conveyances
+From 7 June 2017 - New commercial transfer duty rate

-From 7 June 2017, a new duty rate applies to commercial property transactions - where the property, the subject of a dutiable transaction is used or will be used, wholly or partly, for commercial purposes.
+From 7 June 2017, a new duty rate applies to commercial property transactions.
+A commercial property transaction is a transaction where the relevant property will be used, wholly or partly, for commercial purposes.

 New duty rate

-Where the value of the property is $1.5 million and above, a flat rate of 5% will apply.
+Where the value of the property is $1.5 million or more, a flat rate of 5% will apply.

 Value of Commercial Property